Anna Paulina Luna: Tenure

 In March 2025, Luna worked with Rep. Brittany Pettersen (D), some other Democrats and some Republicans to force a vote on a bill through a discharge petition which would allow new parents to vote by proxy.
 The petition angered members of the Freedom Caucus, who believe that proxy voting is unconstitutional, and led them to initially vote against a procedural rules vote on Republican supported energy bills.
 After negotiations with House Republican leadership, the Freedom Caucus would later allow the vote to pass.
 Freedom Caucus leadership urged Republican leadership to raise the threshold required to force a vote on a bill through a discharge petition.
 Luna would later resign from the Freedom Caucus.
 In a letter, she said her decision to resign was due to the loss of "mutual respect that has guided our caucus."
 On April 1, Republican leadership attempted to pass a rule vote that would prevent Luna's bill from being voted on.
 Nine Republicans (Luna, Tim Burchett, Mike Lawler, Kevin Kiley, Nick LaLota, Jeff Van Drew, Max Miller, Greg Steube and Ryan Mackenzie) joined all Democrats to block the rule vote.
 On April 6, Luna and Johnson reached an agreement that would allow absent members to use vote pairing.
 Their intended vote will still be published in the Congressional Record.

 In September 2025, Luna criticized the Anti-Defamation League for listing Christian Identity, a white supremacist and antisemitic religious ideology, as extremist.
 The criticism came after Elon Musk negatively commented on a screenshot of the ADL's page on Christian Identity.
-Luna claimed the ADL was “intentionally creating a targeted hate campaign against Christians.”
+Luna claimed the ADL was "intentionally creating a targeted hate campaign against Christians."

+Following the 2025 Brown University shooting, Luna amplified a theory misidentifying a Palestinian student at Brown University as the perpetrator.
+A different individual, Claudio Manuel Neves Valente, was subsequently identified as the shooter.